Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 Step One: Clarify the Purpose

-Before comparing products, the most useful question is: What job is this probiotic meant to do right now?
+Before comparing products, the most important question is: What role is this probiotic meant to play?

 Probiotics are strain-specific, meaning different strains are associated with different functions.² A product formulated for general digestive support may look very different from one intended to support gut recovery after antibiotics.
-Without a clear reason for use, it is difficult to evaluate whether a product's formula makes sense or whether its claims are meaningful.

 This situational approach differs from how multivitamins are typically evaluated, which is discussed in Comparing Children's Multivitamins: An Evidence-Informed Guide for Parents.